aikunyi/time_series_frequency/README.md

-# mts-forecasting-in-the-frequency-domain
+# Multivariate Time Series Forecasting in the Frequency Domain: A Survey

-Multivariate Time Series Forecasting in the Frequency Domain
+In this paper, we review MTS forecasting in the frequency domain